RockefellerArchiveCenter/digital-preservation-policy/index.md

 ### Processing

-The Processing team is responsible for working with the Digital Strategies team to describe and process digital collections, includingforensically imaging materials for processing and identifying restricted digital materials and determining copyright.
+The Processing team is responsible for working with the Digital Strategies team to describe and process digital collections, including forensically imaging materials for processing and identifying restricted digital materials and determining copyright.

 ### Access